Coat of arms of Niger

 The coat of arms of Niger shows a trophy of four national flags, in the colors orange, white, and green.
 In the middle, the state seal is arranged.
 On a green or gold shield the four golden symbols are shown.
 In the middle, there is a sun, to the left there is a vertical spear with two crossed Tuareg swords, to the right are three pearl millet heads and underneath is the frontal view of a zebu head.
-Under the coat of arms, there is a ribbon bearing the name of the country in French: Republique du Niger.
+Under the coat of arms, there is a ribbon bearing the name of the country in French language: République du Niger.
 While the constitution of Niger stipulates the color of the symbols upon the shield, there is no uniformity on the color of the shield.
 The 1999 Constitution reproduces the text of earlier constitutions, making a distinction between the Seal of State (Le Sceau de l'État) for which no shield colour is stipulated and the Coat of Arms of the Republic (Les Armoiries de la République) for which Sinople is stipulated as the shield colour.
 Sinople is analogous to Vert (Green) in heraldry, but official buildings and documents do not display green shields.
 Embassies and official documents use white, with gold emblems.
 The website of the President of Niger uses gold or yellow with dark gold or black emblems.
 The National Assembly of Niger meets below a large coat of arms with the shield coloured gold and the emblems in a darker gold.